dougeby/IntuneDocs/intune/early-edition.md

 ### New app configuration settings for the Intune Managed Browser <!--- 682951 --->

-We will be adding further configurations for the Intune Managed Browser app.
+We will add further configurations for the Intune Managed Browser app.
 You will be able to use an app configuration policy to configure the default home page and bookmarks for the browser.

 ### Restrict Android device enrollment restriction by OS version <!-- 747620 -->